gabriel-uzquiano/gabriel-uzquiano.github.io/index.md

 ### work in progress

-[A Framework for Location](https://drive.google.com/file/d/1o8NUK94Pn081YmrDj2VpnYHwKRXgeO-w/view?usp=drive_link), forthcoming in *The Journal of Philosophical Logic.*
+[A Framework for Location](https://rdcu.be/eQgrH), *The Journal of Philosophical Logic.* Online First.

 Iterative Divisibility (Sam Roberts)